Heaven (The Walkmen album)

-Heaven is the sixth and final studio album by American indie rock band The Walkmen, released on May 29, 2012, on Fat Possum Records and Bella Union.
+Heaven is the sixth studio album by the American rock band the Walkmen, released on May 29, 2012, by Fat Possum Records and Bella Union.

 Recording

 Heaven was recorded between November 2011 to March 2012 in Seattle and in the woods of Washington.
 The album was produced by Phil Ek and featured contributions from Fleet Foxes' Robin Pecknold and Morgan Henderson and Cocteau Twins' Simon Raymonde.
 The band wanted to work with Phil Ek because of his work on Helplessness Blues.
 Hamilton Leithauser described the recording process for Heaven as the band's easiest one yet.
 Like with other more recent Walkmen albums, guitarist Paul Maroon wrote song outlines for the rest of the band to fill in the parts and lyrics.

 Hamilton Leithauser described Heaven as "lush-sounding" and "big and optimistic and fun and grand."
 The album's title was meant to reflect those vibes.
 Frank Sinatra heavily influenced the singing on the album.